jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

         1. DWT basis matrix
     1. Frequency domain description of ideal and real filters
     1. Signal size, energy, and power
+    1. What does considering only a moving window of a signal do to our understanding of its frequency content?
+1.

 ### Timeseries regression